jpdevries/grunt-font-awesome-list/README.md

 #grunt-font-awesome-list

-> Parses font-awesome icons and outputs an alphabatized Array of icon classes
+> Parses font-awesome icons and outputs an alphabetized Array of icon classes

 ## Getting Started
 This plugin requires Grunt `>=0.4.0`